Chopper1337/SACpy/README.md

 ## Accounts

-* Create "accounts.sacpy" containing your accounts in the format of:
+* Create "accounts.sacpy" in the script's directory containing your accounts in the format of:

   ```
   username:password